 The hospice benefit consists of two 90-day periods, followed by an unlimited number of 60-day periods (referred to as election periods).
 An individual must elect to receive hospice care in order to receive hospice services.
 A Request for Hospice Benefits form (DMAS 420) must be completed by the individual, or the individual's representative, who is, because of the individual's mental or physical incapacity, authorized in accordance with state law to execute or revoke an election for hospice care.
 (NOTE: For directions on how to access the most current version of this form, please refer to the last section of this chapter, titled "How to Access DMAS Hospice Forms.")
-When an individual elects Medicaid hospice care, he or she waives rights to services covered by Medicaid which are also covered by Medicare.
-Therefore, after the hospice benefit is elected, Medicaid payment will continue for services covered under the Virginia State Plan for Medical Assistance if those services are not covered by Medicare and the individual meets the program criteria.
+When an individual elects Medicaid hospice care, the individual waives rights to services covered by Medicaid which are also covered by Medicare.
+Therefore, after the hospice benefit is elected, Medicaid payment will continue for services are not covered by Medicare and the individual meets the program criteria.